-PPA = EITHER: Up to 25 points, if the community provides one-on-c ne advice OR Up to 40 points, if the property protection advisory s included in the PPI ervice is
+PPA = EITHER:

+Up to 25 points, if the community provides one-on-one advice

+Up to 40 points, if the property protection advisory service is included in the PPI

 Full credit is dependent upon providing the service to all properties with known flooding, drainage, and sewer problems.
 If the community only addresses selected problems, such as sewer backup, and does not assist property owners who are subject to other flood-related hazards, then the credit is prorated.